 Lastly, we want to hear from you.
-Your corrections, comments and suggestions are essential to maintaining the quality and usefulness of this directory.
-Moreover, your experiences with the Office of Retirement, the HR Service Center, and the State Department finance office or other annuitant-related issues, help us to deal with topics most important to our retiree membership.
+Your corrections, comments, and suggestions are essential to maintaining the quality and usefulness of this directory.
+Moreover, hearing about your experiences with the Office of Retirement, HR Service Center, or State Department finance office helps us to identify and respond to issues important to our retiree membership.

-If you have questions or need assistance, please find the list of AFSA contacts on page one.
-You can reach me at naland@afsa.org.
+If you have questions or need assistance, please find the list of AFSA contacts on page five.